 Occasionally, artists may be unaware of what motivates them to make certain choices of objects or form.
 For them, the content of the artwork may be subconscious instead of deliberate.

-For example: Suppose, an artist who may had a violent confrontation with a neighbor might subconsciously need to express anger (content) and thus compelled to work with sharp jagged shapes, bitter acrid reds, slashing agitated marks (form) and exploding images (subject).
+For example: Suppose, an artist who may had a violent confrontation with a neighbour might subconsciously need to express anger (content) and thus compelled to work with sharp jagged shapes, bitter acrid reds, slashing agitated marks (form) and exploding images (subject).

 Sometimes, the meaning of a non-objective shape may become clear in the artist’s mind only after they had evolved and mutate on the canvas.